 When drug addicts are falling quickly, loved ones are often at a loss of what to do.
 They want to help, but can no longer enable the addict to continue his or her behavior.
 Interventions have become a popular way to give the addict a firm ultimatum.
 Some drug and alcohol interventions are performed with professional interventionists.
 Others, however, are done without professional help.

 Before the Intervention

-Drug and alcohol interventions must be well-prepared in order to be effective.
+Drug and alcohol interventions must have preperation in order to be effective.
 The group of concerned loved ones convenes and discusses what will occur during the intervention.
 A leader is chosen, who is usually someone who is stable, unreactive, and knows the addict well.
 The group discusses what they know for certain about the person’s drug abuse.
-They each develop a list or letter that usually includes how they have been effected by the person’s drug abuse, how they have seen the addict fall over time, that they want him or her to go to treatment, and what consequences there will be if they do not agree to go.
+They each develop a list or letter that usually includes how they have been effected by the person’s drug abuse.
+Moreover, how they have seen the addict fall over time, that they want him or her to go to treatment, and what consequences there will be if they do not agree to go.
 They pick a time and place for the intervention, as well as a method to bring the addict to it.